unstoppabledomains/docs/src/integrations/get-test-domain.md

 - [MetaMask](https://metamask.io/) or any wallet with [WalletConnect](https://walletconnect.org/wallets) support
 - Ether on your Ethereum wallet to pay transaction fees

 To calculate the transaction fee you'd like to target you can use services like [ETH Gas Station](https://ethgasstation.info/calculatorTxV.php).
-The average transaction gas usage to mint and transfer a new domains is around 180,000 gwei.
+The average transaction gas usage to mint and transfer a new domains is around 180,000 gas.

 ## Get a domain